The functional form of Mahler conjecture for even log-concave functions in dimension $2$: General results on convex functions and Legendre transform

 \section{General results on convex functions and Legendre transform}

-Let us recall some useful facts about convex functions and the Legendre duality that can be found in the part $\rm{I}$ and $\rm{V}$ of the book of Rockafellar \cite{R}.
+Let us recall some useful facts about convex functions and the Legendre duality that can be found in parts $\rm{I}$ and $\rm{V}$ of the book of Rockafellar \cite{R}.
 Recall that if $K$ is convex, closed and contains $0$ then $(K^{*})^{*}=K$.
 Let $\f :\R^n\to\R\cup\{+\infty\}$ be a convex function.
 We denote the domain of $\f$ by

 It is a convex set.
 If $\f$ is moreover lower semi-continuous and $\dom(\f)\neq\emptyset$ then $\L\L\f=\f$.
 The following lemma recalls some standard facts that can be found for example in Lemma 4 of \cite{G}. \begin{lemma} Let $n\ge1$ and $\f:\R^n\to\R\cup\{+\infty\}$ be a convex function such that $\min\f=\f(0)=0$.
-Then the following are equivalent. \begin{enumerate} \item One has $0<\int_{\R^{n}}e^{-\f(x)}dx<+\infty$. \item The set $K_\f:=\{x\in\R^{n}, \f(x)\leq 1\}$ is convex bounded and contains $0$ in its interior. \item There exists $a,b>0$ such that for every $x\in\R^n$ one has $a|x|-1\le\f(x)\le I_{bB_2^n}(x)+1$. \end{enumerate} \end{lemma} Notice that for every $x\in\R^n$ one has $a|x|-1\le\f(x)\le I_{bB_2^n}(x)+1$ if and only if for every $y\in\R^n$ one has $b|y|-1\le\L\f(y)\le I_{aB_2^n}(y)+1$.
-Thus $0<\int_{\R^{n}}e^{-\f}<+\infty$ is equivalent to $0<\int_{\R^{n}}e^{-\L\f}<+\infty$.\\
+Then, the following are equivalent. \begin{enumerate} \item One has $0<\int_{\R^{n}}e^{-\f(x)}dx<+\infty$. \item The set $K_\f:=\{x\in\R^{n}, \f(x)\leq 1\}$ is convex bounded and contains $0$ in its interior. \item There exists $a,b>0$ such that for every $x\in\R^n$ one has $a|x|-1\le\f(x)\le I_{bB_2^n}(x)+1$. \end{enumerate} \end{lemma} Notice that for every $x\in\R^n$ one has $a|x|-1\le\f(x)\le I_{bB_2^n}(x)+1$ if and only if for every $y\in\R^n$ one has $b|y|-1\le\L\f(y)\le I_{aB_2^n}(y)+1$.
+Thus, $0<\int_{\R^{n}}e^{-\f}<+\infty$ is equivalent to $0<\int_{\R^{n}}e^{-\L\f}<+\infty$.\\

 We define the analogue of sections and projections of convex sets for convex functions.
 The section of $\f$ by an affine subspace $F$ is simply the restriction of $\f$ to this subspace and is denoted by $\f_{|F}$.
-The projection $P_F\f: F\to \R\cup\{+\infty\}$ of $\f$ onto a linear subspace $F$ is defined for $x\in F$ by
+The projection $P_F\f: F\to \R\cup\{+\infty\}$ of $\f$ onto a linear subspace $F$ is defined, for $x\in F$, by

-The term projection comes from the fact that if $\tilde{P}_F:\R^n\times\R\to F\times\R$ denotes the orthogonal projection on $F\times\R$ parallel to $F^\bot$ then $\tilde{P}_F(\Epi(\f))=\Epi(P_F\f)$ where $\Epi(\f)=\{(x,t)\in\R^{n}\times\R;\f(x)\leq t\}$.
+The term projection comes from the fact that if $\tilde{P}_F:\R^n\times\R\to F\times\R$ denotes the orthogonal projection on $F\times\R$ parallel to $F^\bot$ then $\tilde{P}_F(\Epi(\f))=\Epi(P_F\f)$, where $\Epi(\f)=\{(x,t)\in\R^{n}\times\R;\f(x)\leq t\}$.
 The infimal convolution of two convex functions $\f$,$\psi:\R^{n}\to\R\cup\{+\infty\}$ is

 The infimal convolution is a convex function and it interacts with the Legendre transform in the following way: $\L(\f\square\psi)=\L\f+\L\psi$.
-One can also define the projection using infimal convolution by noticing that for any $x\in\R^n$
+One can also define the projection using infimal convolution by noticing that, for any $x\in\R^n$,